sudoku, a MATLAB code which handles Sudoku puzzles.

 If there is a solution, this procedure should find it.
 However, I don't know what the routine will do if there is no solution.
 I don't know what the routine will do if there are multiple solutions (I assume it just comes back with one solution.)
 And the routine does not check that your partially filled input puzzle is consistent (doesn't have a 12 in one cell, or two 5's in one row.)

 A Sudoku has a lot of symmetry.
 You can permute the digits.
-You can swap two rows if they are in the same row of boxes.
-You can swap two columns if they are in the same column of boxes.
-You can swap two columns of boxes, or two rows of boxes.
+You may swap two rows if they are in the same row of boxes.
+You may swap two columns if they are in the same column of boxes.
+You may swap two columns of boxes, or two rows of boxes.
 Each of these operations preserves the underlying structure of the Sudoku.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-COMBO, a MATLAB library which includes several examples of backtracking routines used to solve problems such as the placement of Queens on a chessboard.
+combo, a MATLAB code which includes several examples of backtracking routines used to solve problems such as the placement of Queens on a chessboard.

-SUBSET, a MATLAB library which includes several examples of backtracking routines used to solve problems such as the number of derangements (complete scramblings) of a set.
+subset, a MATLAB code which includes several examples of backtracking routines used to solve problems such as the number of derangements (complete scramblings) of a set.

 GM Boynton wrote sudoku_solve.m.